 The cash proceeds receivable from the exercise of the warrants included in this prospectus will be \$13,770,988, if all of the warrants are exercised in the discount offer at \$1.818 per share.
-The cash proceeds receivable from exercise of the ILC Warrant and 125,000 options included in this prospectus will be \$293,000.
+The cash proceeds receivable from exercise of the ILC Warrants and 125,000 options included in this prospectus will be \$293,000.
 We intend to use the proceeds from the exercise of the warrants as shown in the following table.

-Application Estin nated Amount Percent of Total
+Application Estima ated Amount Percent of Total

 Research and Development \$ 9,141,592 65%

 General and Administrative 2,109,598 15%

 Working Capital 2,812,798 20%

 Total \$ 14,063,988 100%

 Research and Development.
 We plan to invest at least \$2,250,000 of the proceeds to our subsidiary, OncoCyte Corporation, for use in its cancer therapy stem cell research program.
-Other proceeds allocated to research and development may be used by us or invested in our other subsidiaries, ESI and BioTime Asia, or in Cell Cure Neurosciences, Limited, to develop other new stem cell products and technology through licenses or similar agreements from other companies.
-We may also use proceeds for additional clinical trials of PentaLyte and to fund the cost of seeking regulatory approval of PentaLyte, and to begin human clinical trials for new indications of our lead product Hextend, including the treat ment of severe malaria by reducing the acidosis and hypovolemia that accompany that disease, and often result in fatilities, especially among children.
+Other proceeds allocated to research and development may be used by us or invested in our other subsidiaries, Embryome Sciences, ESI, and BioTime Asia, or in Cell Cure Neurosciences, Limited, to develop other new stem cell products and technology and to acquire new stem cell products and technology through licenses or similar agreements from other companies.
+We may also use proceeds for additional clinical trials of PentaLyte and to fund the cost of seeking regulatory approval of PentaLyte, and to begin human clinical trials for new indications of our lead product Hextend, including the treatment of severe malaria by reducing the acidosis and hypovolemia that accompany that disease, and often result in fatalities, especially among children.
 We are also considering a number of opportunities to enter new market segments that may complement our current product develop programs, and a portion of the proceeds may be used for those purposes.